 Upon arrival, I park the car, and approach the door without anything in my hands.
 Only rarely do I walk up to the door with the artwork, or tools in my hands.
 I first want to greet the client and get the lay of the land.
 As soon as the client opens the door, I state my name and the purpose of my visit.
 “Hi, Mr. Smith, Jason from Xanadu Gallery, I’m here to install your new art.”

 Even though we’ve been in communication at the time of the sale and through our reminder calls, I feel it is a courtesy to announce my name and the purpose of my visit.
 Sometimes clients will forget your name, and so you’ve now eliminated any possible embarrassment if they have.
 In an age when everyone is concerned about their security and safety, I feel it doesn’t hurt to announce the purpose of my visit.
 This is especially true if one of my staff made the sale and I haven’t yet met the client.
-Obviously, if I know the client very well I’ll forego the introduction.
+Obviously, if I know the client very well I’ll forego the introduction, but I’ll still announce my name again.

 Surveying the installation site